okathira/hardpass-sendHID/README.md

 Use a Raspberry Pi Zero (or A) to send keystrokes to a host computer.

+# 日本語キーボード対応（半角入力のみ）
+The layouts support Japanese keyboard layout only half-width input mode, by @puztli.

 ## using the driver
 There are two drivers available: the legacy `g_hid` driver, which has windows support, and the new `libcomposite`, which makes emulation of multiple devices at the same time very easy.
 Setup instructions on the latter are below.